The aspiration of this website is simple - to be the pre-eminent online resource on DW, his life and his works.

 Under the circumstances, I guess it is inevitable people may want to know a little about the new webmaster, so putting aside my customary reticence, here goes …

-I’m in my early sixties, went to one of those stuffy English boarding schools, and spent several happy years at Cambridge studying Egyptology (!).
-Being advised that I ought to go out and earn a living, I went into the City, and have worked there ever since, first at a banking institution, and for the last quarter century or so, in various aspects of stockbroking.
+I’m now in my seventies, went to one of those stuffy English boarding schools, and spent several happy years at Cambridge studying Egyptology (!).
+Being advised that I ought to go out and earn a living, I went into the City, and worked there until I retired, first at the Bank of England, and then for the next four decades, in various aspects of stockbroking and investment management.
 Don’t ask me for any financial advice.
 Markets are capricious.
 If you want thrills, stick to Dennis Wheatley instead!

 My first interest in DW came as a teenager, when I picked up one of the Arrow paperbacks (a 1964 The Prisoner in the Mask) and I’ve been hooked ever since – particularly on the de Richleau and Black Magic stories.
 As a teenager I once wrote to DW, and am delighted to say I received a charming letter back.
 Needless to say, I still have it.